Aio Wireless

-Aio Wireless (pronounced /eɪ.oʊ/ "A-O" Wireless) was a prepaid wireless service provider in the United States, wholly owned by AT&T Inc., launched in May 2013.
+Aio Wireless (pronounced /eɪ.oʊ/ "A-O" Wireless) was an American prepaid wireless service provider in the United States that was wholly owned by AT&T Inc.

+It was launched in May 2013 to compete against rival prepaid networks.
+In 2014, the service was merged with Cricket Wireless, another AT&T owned company, ending the use of the Aio Wireless name.

+History

 Identity

-The name Aio was as an abbreviation of the term "All in One", referring to the provider's fixed price inclusion of unlimited calling, unlimited texting, and specific tiers of data of speeds of up to 4 Mbps with unlimited throttled slow data afterward.
+The name Aio was as an abbreviation of the term "All in One", referring to the provider's fixed price inclusion of unlimited calling, unlimited texting, and specific tiers of data of speeds of up to 4 Mbit/s with unlimited throttled slow data afterward.

 Aio was nominally run in the model of a "small startup business" but with the expectation to become a nationwide player in the sub-sector, as large as MetroPCS.
 It was designed to staunch the reduction in number of AT&T prepaid customers, as the AT&T GoPhone division lost customers to T-Mobile and Sprint, in part because of AT&T's failure to promote the brand.

 Aio initially launched in the southern US cities of Houston, Orlando, and Tampa, and with small variance in the data tiers offered in each city.
 It eventually grew to 27 markets, with plans to expand its physical presence into areas with a population totaling 220 million Americans by the summer of 2016.

-Aio developed a fully separate brand identity, with its "own processes, retail environments, culture and brand" upon launch, "operating at arm’s length from the rest of" AT&T.
+Aio developed a fully separate brand identity, with its "own processes, retail environments, culture and brand" upon launch, "operating at arm's length from the rest of" AT&T.